"No man chooses evil because it is evil;

 LL) It's something that's out of your control - determined by such factors as genes, brain chemistry, etc.

-MM) It's something that's in your control - and can be influenced by, for example, involvement with such cool web sites as LiveReal.com.
+MM) It's something that's in your control - and can be influenced by, for example, involvement with such cool web sites, like this one we ran across: LiveReal.com.

 NN) "Happiness is good health and a bad memory." - Ingrid Bergman